ClimateImpactLab/dscim-facts-epa/docs/source/files.rst

 Formatting your control/pulse input files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on your DSCIM-FACTS-EPA run, you may need to format GMST, GMSL, or OHC control/pulse files.
+To ensure that both :code:`FACTS` and :code:`dscim-facts-epa` can read new GMST, GMSL, and OHC files, a strict format must be adopted.

 .. _GMST:

 Formatting GMST control/pulse file
 """"""""""""""""""""""""""""""""""

-To format your GMST, file you will
+We require that there be a control and pulse version of the appropriate variable.
+For GMST, these are `control_temperature` and `pulse_temperature`.
+All control/pulse files must follow the following format:
+1. Any combination of gases and pulse years can be supplied.
+SC-GHGs will then be runnable for those gases and pulse years.
+2. We expect `year` to be at minimum from 2000-2300.
+Climate inputs are automatically made relative to 2001-2010 in `dscim-facts-epa` to be consistent with the damage functions.
+3. The `runid` dimension corresponds to the FaIR parameters and RFF-SPs crosswalk specified for EPA's September 2022 draft technical report, "Report on the Social Cost of Greenhouse Gases: Estimates Incorporating Recent Scientific Advances".
+Thus, each runid is associated with an RFF-SP index and a climate parameter index.
+We expect 10000 `runids` from 1 to 10000.

+An example of the format of this file is found in the image below:

 .. image:: images/gmst.png